M&M’s drops mascots after Tucker Carlson outrage over ‘less sexy’ redesign

 “We are confident Ms Rudolph will champion the power of fun to create a world where everyone feels they belong,” the company added.

-According to Today, the Bridesmaids star will take her place as M&M’s newest spokesperson in the company’s upcoming Super Bowl ad on 12 February, a role she described as an “honour”.
+The Bridesmaids star will take her place as M&M’s newest spokesperson in the company’s upcoming Super Bowl ad on 12 February, a role she described as an “honour,” according to Today.

 “I’m thrilled to be working with M&M’s,” Rudolph told the outlet .“I am a lifelong lover of the candy and I feel like it’s such an honour to be asked to be part of such a legendary brand’s campaign.”